 - 2011-2014.
 External examiner for Joint Honours degrees and Geology mapping projects, School of Earth Sciences, University of Bristol.

 2022-present.
 Meghan Jenkinson.
 Project title: Regional investigation of extinction-recovery paterns during the Toarcian (Lower Jurassic) hyperthermal event.
 Co-supervised with Alex Dunhill (Leeds), Andrew Newell (British Geological Survey), Kevin Page (Camborne School of Mines, University of Exeter) and Matt Williams (Bath Royal Literary and Scientific Institution).

-2018-present.
+2018-2023.
 Connor O'Keeffe.
 Project title: Oceanic anoxic event conundrums: reconciling palaeontology and geochemistry.
 Co-supervised with Simon Poulton, Christian März and Fiona Gill, Leeds.

 - 2014-2018.
 Autumn Pugh.
 Project title: The early Toarcian (Early Jurassic) mass extinction event and recovery in the Eastern Tethys: integrating palaeontological and geochemical data from Bulgaria.
 CASE award with the British Geological Survey, co-supervised with Ivan Savov, Paul Wignall and Robert Newton, Leeds, and James Riding, BGS.
 Currently Project Research Officer, Government Office for Science.

 - 2012-2016.
 Magdalena Georgieva.
 Project title: Investigating the morphology, ultrastructure and palaeontology of polychaete worm tubes from modern and ancient deep sea chemosynthetic environments.
 CASE award with The Natural History Museum, London, co-supervised with Adrian Glover, Department of Zoology, NHM.
 Currently Post-Doctoral Researcher, The Natural History Museum, London.